UstadMobile/UstadMobile/app-react/README.md

 3. Add the screen to useUstadScreens ( in com.ustadmobile.hooks ).
 This will add the screen to the navigation bar on the left.
 You can now view the screen in the browser.

+### Known Issues:

+1. Do not import mui.icons.material.* - this will make autocomplete/intellisense unusably slow in the IDE.

 ## Development